 While neck pain can sometimes be a manifestation of migraine, neck or spine irritation is the typical cause of cervicogenic headaches.
 However, injury and trauma are not the only cause.
 Symptoms are often triggered by neck movement or sustained, awkward head positioning.
 Even a sneeze can precipitate symptoms.
 Cervicogenic headaches are intense, non-throbbing, and constant.
 Pain typically migrates from the cervical spine and is further expressed at the back and base of the skull.
 In rare cases, pain extends between the shoulder blades and between the eyebrows and forehead.

 Distinction can be as complex as the treatment, which is why it is important to seek medical attention.
 Here at MidSouth Pain Treatment Center we not only seek to manage the pain, but to recover the collateral damages such as missed work, stress, loss of sleep, and reduced physical activity.
 Step by step, our staff ensures patients leave MidSouth Pain Treatment Center with one less pain to deal with.
+If you would like to discuss more of this, contact us today to find a Midsouth Pain Treatment Center branch near you in Tennessee or Mississippi.

 – Tiara Baker